LeyingGuan/msCCAexperiments/README.md

 ```ruby
 Rscript simulations_msCCAl1.R 300 1 identity T 3
 ```
-The saved rds file records both the estimations and run time.
+The saved rds files recording both the estimations and run time, and will be saved under simulations/MainSimulations_revision202409.

 Code below is only relevant to the author for keeping track of her result versions during paper revision:
 ```ruby